171 to 189 ← 190 to 211→ 212 to 222

 or in Volsinius, placed between shaded ridges, or

-in simple Gabius, or in the inclined citadel of Tibur?
+in simple Gabius, or in the citadel of sloping Tibur?

-We inhabit a city (Rome) propped up by thin pillars
+We inhabit a city for the most part propped up by thin pillars;

 he orders the (residents) to sleep untroubled, with collapse dangling.

-It must be lived over there, where [there is] no fire, no
+We must live over there, where [there are] no fires, no

 worries during the night.
-Now Ucalegon calls for water, now he carries his trifles across,
+Ucalegon is already calling for water, already moving his trifles,

-now the third storey of yours (lit. concerning you) is smoking:
+the third storey of yours is already smoking:

 you don't know; for if the alarm is raised (lit. if it is agitated) from the bottommost steps,